paulobarchi/makestamps/README.md

 This code will extract a catalog of postage stamps from the DES Y3A1 tiles.
 It sorts your catalog of targets by DES tile then iterates through all the tiles - all 10,000 - makes the cutouts and stores them in HDF5 files for portability.

+For this to work, you will have to put your DES credentials in "cred" file (username in the 1st line and password in the 2nd).

 ## Prerequisites

 The requirements can be installed with: